ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/headingHelp.md

 ### How it works
 * The Heading menu only enables the **allowed** heading levels.

-* The cursor position determines which headings are allowed.
+* The cursor position determines which heading levels are allowed.

 * Create a new heading by moving the cursor to a text block and selecting an allowed heading level.